krakrukra/PocketAdmin/README.md

 7. If you want a modifier key pressed (CTRL, SHIFT, ALT, GUI), but no keycode sent along with it,
 always keep a spacebar after the keyword, such as "CTRL ", "ALT " instead of "CTRL", "ALT"

-8. Commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ", "VID ", "PID "
+8. Commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ",
 take numeric arguments (decimal number string).
-Length of these decimal strings can not be more
+Length of these decimal strings can not
-than 6 symbols.
+be more than 6 symbols.
 That means "DELAY 1234567" is not valid, but "DELAY 123456" is.

 9. "REPEAT " command can repeat a block of commands (max block size = 400 characters).
 "REPEAT\_SIZE "
 command specifies the number of commands in this block, for example the following script will execute